NickElseySpelloC/LightingControl/README.md

 # Setting up the Smart Switch

-The Power Controller is currently designed to physically start or stop the pool device via Shelly Smart Switch.
+The Power Controller is currently designed to physically start or stop the pool device via Shelly and/or Tasmota smart switches.
 This is a relay that can be connected to your local Wi-Fi network and controlled remotely via an API call.
 A detailed setup guide is beyond the scope of this document, but the brief steps are as follows:
-* Purchase a Shelly Smart Switch.
-See the [Models Library](https://nickelseyspelloc.github.io/sc_utility/guide/shelly_models_list/) for a list of supported models and which of these have an energy meter built in.
+* Purchase a Smart Switch.
+  * For Shelly devices, see the [Models Library](https://nickelseyspelloc.github.io/sc-smart-device/shelly_models_list/) for a list of supported models and which of these have an energy meter built in.
+  * For Tasmota devices, we have only tested with this device so far: `ESP32-C3 AU Plug V3`
-* Install the switch so that the relay output controls power to your device.
+* Install and configure the switch so that the relay output controls power to your device.
+Note the assigned IP address and model.
-* Download the Shelly App from the app store (links on [this page](https://www.shelly.com/pages/shelly-app)) and get the switch setup via the app so that you can turn the relay on and off via Wi-Fi (not Bluetooth).
-* Update the ShellyDevices section of your *config.yaml* file.
-* If possible, create a DHCP reservation for the Shelly device in your local router so that the IP doesn't change.
+* If possible, create a DHCP reservation for the device in your local router so that the IP doesn't change.
+* Update the SCSmartDevices section of your *config.yaml* file.
+See [Smart Devices library](https://nickelseyspelloc.github.io/sc-smart-device/) for details on how to configure this section.

 # Logs and Data Files